 - Lead dust from flaking or peeling lead-based paint that lands on window sills, floors, and toys

 - Plumbing pipes that corrode and leach into water in homes build or plumbed before 1985

-- Soil around homes and buildings if exterior lead-based paint flakes or peels
+- Soil around homes and buildings if exterior lead-based paint flakes or peels, and from drain spouts.

-- Ceramic pottery from other countries, especially Latin America, China and Indi
+- Ceramic pottery from other countries, especially Latin America, China, and India

 For Recalled Products check the US Consumer Product Safety Commission (CPSC):